 Wrap the jar in several layers of bubble wrap on all sides and secure it with adhesive tape.

 Then, place the bubble-wrapped jar in the Ziploc bag.
-Ensure that the bubble-wrapped jar fits in neatly in the Ziploc bag.
+Ensure that the bubble-wrapped jar fits neatly inside the Ziploc bag.

 Step 5 – Bombs Away!